friedchicken1/summer-studio/content/about.md

 I picked up Networking/Cybersecurity as a submajor - which I admittedly also don't know anything about at the time.

 So far, I've been finding it quite practical and interesting, if not also challenging.
-I'm still on my journey, and in the Summer of 2020 I eventually picked up the Cybersecurity Summer Studio.
+I'm still on my journey and in the Summer of 2020 I  picked up the Cybersecurity Summer Studio.

 My thoughts and journey will be recorded in this blog, with all of my accomplishments and difficulties.
 By the end of this studio -

-#### I hope to gain enough knowledge to concretely say - I love the field of Cybersecurity/I have enough confidence to know that I don't want to continue this field in the future!
+#### I hope to gain enough knowledge to concretely say - I love the field of Cybersecurity!
+Or to have enough confidence to know that I don't want to continue this field in the future.

 To that end, I'm aiming to learn as much about this field - about attacks, vulnerabilities, to struggle with games and much more that I can't even understand at this time.
+I want to be technically proficient enough to be able to think of starting to study for a certificate test, and I'll be able to make important choices for my career path from that point on.

-#### By the way?
+#### And by the way?
 The ‘Yellow’ theme of this blog has a reason.
 It's connected to my last name, which is Huang 黄, or Yellow in Chinese!
 Happily, Yellow is one of my favourite colours too.